cfc1087/MLBCalendar/README.md

 # MLBCalendar

 Desktop app that shows the monthly MLB scehdule.
-The schedule is pulled from the [MLB API](StatsApi.MLB.com) in JSON fromat.
+The schedule is pulled from StatsApi.MLB.com in JSON fromat.

 <img  src="Images/Capture2.JPG" width="600">